-Now think about the same person doing the same thing in the next lane over or even someone driving towards you head-on with the same extremely limited visibility.
+Now think about the same person doing the same thing in the next lane or even someone driving towards you head-on with the same extremely limited visibility.
 That can be a recipe for disaster.

 Luckily there are many ways to avoid this. some are cheap and some are free.
 You will only have to pay in minutes of your day.
 It can be inconvenient but it can be much more convenient than an accident.

-I have discussed some sure-fire ways to minimize or even eliminate foggy windows.
+I have discussed some sure-fire ways to minimize or even eliminate foggy car windows.
 Weather happens.
 Fortunately, nowadays you don’t have to yield to it.
 You can fight it!

 Thanks for reading and stay dirty.